 While LangSmith provides invaluable, purpose-built tools for tracing and debugging LangChain applications, production environments often demand integration with broader, pre-existing observability platforms.
 Many organizations have standardized on systems like Datadog, Grafana/Prometheus, Splunk, Jaeger, or Honeycomb to gain a unified view across their entire technology stack.
 Integrating LangChain application monitoring into these platforms allows you to correlate LLM application behavior with infrastructure performance, other microservices, and business metrics, leveraging existing alerting and incident management workflows.

-This section explores how to channel the operational data from your LangChain applications, logs, metrics, and traces, into these third-party systems.
+This section describes how to channel the operational data from your LangChain applications, logs, metrics, and traces, into these third-party systems.

 Effective observability typically relies on three data types: